 You probably imagine sitting in a cross-legged position.
-Create a circle with your thumb and index finger, close your eyes, and hum.
+Creating a circle with your thumb and index finger, closing your eyes, and humming.
 You also probably think that it’s a way for free-loading, marijuana-smoking hippies to appear wise and philosophical.
 It also likely has no real benefit.
 Or, there ARE benefits to meditation, but they’re very overrated.

 I thought the same.
 But, it turns out it may not be bullshit.
 Here’s my blog post on meditation:

 The first person I’ve ever met who claimed to meditate was an easy-going pothead I met back in college.
 Let’s call him Andy.
 Andy was a nice guy, but he was also lazy, unambitious, and noncommittal.
 He was constantly trying to appear spiritual and wise, but would fall apart the minute his life got busier as the semester wore on.
 Once, Andy ate 5 sandwiches at a school event with free catering, probably because he had the “munchies” from heavy marijuana use.
 Not the best representative of meditation.